-(1) Parks, provided there is no on-site waste disposal or fuel storage tank facilities associated within this use.
+(1) Parks, provided there is no on-site waste disposal or fuel storage tank facilities associated

+(2) Playgrounds.

-- (2) Playgrounds. - (3) Wildlife areas. - (4) Nonmotorized trails, such as biking, skiing, nature and fitness trails. - (5) Landscaping maintenance (that is, mowing and trimming). - (6) Maintenance of wellheads and infrastructure;
+- (3) Wildlife areas. - (4) Nonmotorized trails, such as biking, skiing, nature and fitness trails. - (5) Landscaping maintenance (that is, mowing and trimming). - (6) Maintenance of wellheads and infrastructure;